 Take a quiz

-Now that you’ve watched the video, test what you have learned with our tailored synovial joints type quiz!
-And if you want to test your broader terminology knowledge, give the custom quiz a go.
+Now that you’ve watched the video, test what you have learned with our tailored synovial joints types quiz!

 Continue your learning

 Now that you have mastered the anatomy of the synovial joints, dive deeper into the main joints of the body and types of movements that they can produce: